AdonisCodes/AdonisCodes/README.md

 </p>

 #### Projects I am currently working on:
-- Shoppy (No Url Yet) - This project is projected to scraper over 1billion different products over the 3 major ecom brands **Shopify**, *Woocommerce* & ~~Alibaba~~
-- [shop.simonferns.com](https://shop.simonferns.com) ( For learning typescript currently )
-- AiContentBot - This is my most favourite project, Here is a github repo that has the readme ( Project is private, but snippets will be shared )
+- [Project-Vidi](https://github.com/AdonisCodes/Project-Vidi) - This is my most favourite project, Here is a github repo that has the readme ( Project is private, but snippets will be shared )

 ---